rajen-shres/cobalt/docs/cobalt/reference/utilities.rst

    <button type="button" class="btn btn-info" data-toggle="modal" data-target="#userSearchModal{{ search_id }}">Add</button>

 Drop the include_me option if you do not want the logged in user to be included in the search results.

+Note: You will often want to put this into an HTMX part of the system, in which case you don't need the `{% block footer %}` part.

 The user search dynamically adds functions using HTMX (https://htmx.org).